Birthgap — global fertility and the timing of parenthood

 Global average (2024): 37.6% · European average (2024): 36.2%

-In 2024, Croatia's lifetime childlessness rate (TCR) stands at 32.2%, showing a slight decrease from 32.6% in 2023.
-The rate has been declining over the last five years, with an average of 30.9% between 2020 and 2024.
-Compared to the 2000s average of 30.2%, this marks an increase of approximately 2 percentage points.
-When viewed globally, Croatia ranks among countries with the lowest levels of childlessness, standing 33rd out of 38.
-Similarly, within Europe, it is positioned near the lower end of the spectrum at 26th out of 31 countries.
+In 2024, the lifetime childlessness rate (TCR) in Croatia stands at 32.2%, showing a slight decrease from 32.6% in 2023.
+Over the last five years, this rate has been on a downward trend, averaging 30.9% from 2020 to 2024.
+Compared to the 2000s average of 30.2%, the current figure is approximately 2 percentage points higher.
+On the global stage, Croatia ranks 33rd out of 38 countries in terms of childlessness rates, placing it among the lower rates worldwide.

 Total Childlessness Rate (TCR) over the decades